Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty

-where $d_{k \ell o}^+ = \max \{0, d_{k \ell o} \}$ and $d_{k \ell o}^- = \max \{0, -d_{k \ell o} \}$.
-This objective function encourages item consolidation within an order by offering a carrier-specific discount when applicable.
-In addition, it leverages an asymmetric penalty cost function for delivery deviations, with $\gamma^+ \gg \gamma^-$ to primarily discourage late deliveries while also disincentivizing early deliveries to a lesser extent.
-The objection function is piecewise linear and can be linearized using standard rewritings.
+where $d_{k \ell}^+ = \max \{0, d_{k \ell} \}$ and $d_{k \ell }^- = \max \{0, -d_{k \ell} \}$.
+This objective function encourages item consolidation within an order by applying a carrier-specific discount if at least two units are sourced from the same location and shipped by the same carrier.
+In addition, it leverages an asymmetric penalty cost function for delivery deviations, where $\gamma^+ \gg \gamma^-$.
+This asymmetry strongly penalizes late deliveries to discourage delays while also applying a smaller penalty to disincentivize early deliveries.
+Specifically, the penalties can be interpreted as the opportunity cost associated with early deliveries and the lost-sale cost associated with late deliveries.
+The objective function is piecewise linear and can be linearized using standard rewritings.